 At Spring Budget 2023, the government confirmed that an enhanced 100% capital allowance rate will be available for companies investing in qualifying plant and machinery for use in an Investment Zone tax site, where Investment Zone tax sites have been designated.
-Similarly, an enhanced 10% rate of Structures and Buildings Allowances will be available for qualifying expenditure on non-residential structures and buildings within designated Investment Zone tax sites.
-The commencement date and end date for this relief have yet to be confirmed.
+Similarly, an enhanced 10% rate of SBAs will be available for qualifying expenditure on non-residential structures and buildings within designated Investment Zone tax sites.
+The commencement date for each Investment Zone has yet to be confirmed, and the reliefs are expected to be effective from the date of designation for a period of 10 years (as announced at Autumn Statement 2023).

 Tax relief is available for the cost of intangible assets (including goodwill and intangible property).
 This will, in most cases, be the level of amortisation/ impairment recognised in the accounts.
 A fixed rate of 4% per annum may be applied on election.
+For intangible software, an election can be made to treat such costs as eligible for capital allowances instead of amortisation deductions.
 However, for goodwill and certain customer-related intangible fixed assets acquired on or after 8 July 2015 no amortisation or fixed-rate deduction is allowed.
 For such assets, debits arising on realisation are treated as non-trading debits.
 For purchases made on or after 1 April 2019, relief for acquired goodwill was partially re-instated for the acquisition of businesses with eligible intellectual property.

-Patent Box
+Patent box

-The Patent Box regime was introduced with effect from 1 April 2013.
-The regime effectively enables companies to apply a lower rate of Corporation Tax to profits attributable to patented products, processes and services.
-The relief provides for an effective Corporation Tax rate of 10% to the patented profits, achieved by deducting an additional amount from trading profits.
+The Patent box regime was introduced with effect from 1 April 2013.
+The regime effectively enables companies to apply a lower rate of corporation tax to profits attributable to patented products, processes and services.
+The relief provides for an effective corporation tax rate of 10% on the patented profits, achieved by deducting an additional amount from trading profits.
 The benefit is broadly limited by reference to the company's R&D expenditure on developing, licensing or acquiring patents.